Whether you are new to content marketing or have been in the field for a while, we’re sure you have heard of backlinks.

 3. Avoid Redirect Chains

-If one link on your website redirects to another and so on, it creates a chain that will hurt your user’s experience.
+If one link on your website redirects to another, it creates a chain that will hurt your user experience.
 These chains are highly inconvenient and make your backlinks less valuable.
 Google prefers websites that have a lot of backlinks.
-But, redirects take the user to another page, and the original backlink loses its authority.
+But redirects take the user to another page, and the original backlink loses authority.

 So, avoid placing too many redirects on your website and eliminate such chains if they exist.